Anatomy of an Android App

 4. Broadcast Receivers

 Broadcast Receivers simply respond to broadcast messages from other applications or from the system.
-For example when device is plugged in it shows notification that the device is on charging.
+For example, when the device is plugged in, it shows a notification that the device is charging.

 }